Competitively orientable complete multipartite graphs: Proofs

-\begin{proof} Suppose, to the contrary, that there exists an orientation of $K_{4,1,1,1,1,1}$ whose competition graph is complete.
-Then, by Proposition~\ref{prop:indegree-condition-complete}, there exists an orientation $D$ of $K_{4,1,1,1,1,1}$ whose competition graph is complete and each vertex in which has indegree at least $2$.
+\begin{proof} Suppose, to the contrary, that there exists a competitive orientation of $K_{4,1,1,1,1,1}$.
+Then, by Proposition~\ref{prop:indegree-condition-complete}, there exists a competitive orientation $D$ of $K_{4,1,1,1,1,1}$ each vertex of which has indegree at least $2$.
 Let $V_1,\ldots,V_6$ be the partite sets of $D$ with $|V_1|=4$.
-By Corollary~\ref{cor:outdegree-at-least-complete}, each vertex has outdegree at least $3$ in $D$.
+By Proposition~\ref{prop:char-competi-digraph}(3), each vertex has outdegree at least $3$ in $D$.
 Then, since each vertex has indegree at least $2$ in $D$,

 for each vertex $v$ in $V_1$.
-By Corollary~\ref{cor:n.b.of-vertices-outdegree3}, there exist at least $\max \{4|V(D)|-|A(D)|,0\}$ vertices of outdegree $3$ in $D$.
+By Proposition~\ref{prop:char-competi-digraph}(4), there exist at least $\max \{4|V(D)|-|A(D)|,0\}$ vertices of outdegree $3$ in $D$.
 Since $4|V(D)|-|A(D)|=6$, there exist at least $6$ vertices of outdegree $3$.
 Thus at least two vertices of outdegree $3$ do not belong to $V_1$.
 Let $u$ be a vertex of outdegree $3$ which is not in $V_1$.
 Without loss of generality, we may assume $u \in V_2$.